raajasrieeth/Kivy-Apps/README.md

 # Kivy-Apps
 Using the Kivy framework.
-A simple Calculator in the main.py file.
+A simple calculator built using the kivy module.